nicopret/resume/README.md

 # Resume

 This is the soure code to my resume site: http://nicopretorius.com.
-It runs on angular.io and bootstrap and uses a single json file to format your CV.
+It runs on angular.io and bootstrap and uses a single json file to display your CV.

 ## Setup